30 Small Kitchen Pantry Ideas to Maximize Storage & Organization

 These strategies can improve food storage in a small pantry closet.

-Smart Storage Solutions for Small Pantry Organization
+Smart Kitchen Storage Solutions for Small Pantry Organization

 black and white wire baskets, clear jars, and sealed containers